 Control High CPU usage of Runtime Broker Windows 10 and 8.

-1. By Disabling “Get Tips, Tricks and suggestions as you use Windows.”
+1. Disabling “Get Tips, Tricks, and suggestions as you use Windows.”

 Windows 10 shows some occasional Notifications and tips, tricks.
 In some cases, these notifications act as Universal Metro app and increase the CPU usage.
 The good thing is that you can easily disable it and solve the problem.